Pauloparakleto/aquecimento-iugu-study-diary-rails/README.md

 ## Disclaimer

-1 - The currente version does not delete a task on the view (javascript staff);
+1 - The currente version does not delete a task on the view (javascript staff).

-2 - It needs downcase before saving a task.